 Submit GRE scores directly to the Department of Public Administration (NOT Admissions).

-For the MPA Handbook (27 Points) and order of classes, see our Advising page.
+For more program details see the MPA Handbook (26 Points) and order of classes, on our Advising page.

 - PA 603.
 Research Methods in Administration (4)